getActivity/XXPermissions/Details-en.md

 #### Fix Android 12 Memory Leak Issue

+* Recently someone asked me about a memory leak[ XXPermissions/issues/133 ](https://github.com/getActivity/XXPermissions/issues/133).
+After practice, I confirmed that this problem really exists, but by looking at the code stack, I found that this problem is caused by the code of the system, which caused this problem The following conditions are required:

+    1. Use on Android 12 devices

+    2. Called `Activity.shouldShowRequestPermissionRationale`

+    3. After that, the activity.finish method is actively called in the code

+* The process of troubleshooting: After tracing the code, it is found that the code call stack is like this

+    * Activity.shouldShowRequestPermissionRationale

+    * PackageManager.shouldShowRequestPermissionRationale (implementation object is ApplicationPackageManager)

+    * PermissionManager.shouldShowRequestPermissionRationale

+    * new PermissionManager(Context context)

+    * new PermissionUsageHelper(Context context)

+    * AppOpsManager.startWatchingStarted

+* The culprit is that `PermissionUsageHelper` holds the `Context` object as a field, and calls `AppOpsManager.startWatchingStarted` in the constructor to start monitoring, so that PermissionUsageHelper The object will be added to the `AppOpsManager#mStartedWatchers` collection, so that when the Activity actively calls finish, it does not use `stopWatchingStarted` to remove the listener, resulting in  object has been held in the `AppOpsManager#mStartedWatchers` collection, which indirectly causes the Activity object to be unable to be recycled by the system.

+* The solution to this problem is also very simple and rude, which is to replace the `Context` parameter passed in from the outer layer from the `Activity` object to the `Application` object That's right, some people may say, `Activity` only has the `shouldShowRequestPermissionRationale` method, but what should I do if there is no such method in Application?
+After looking at the implementation of this method, in fact, that method will eventually call the `PackageManager.shouldShowRequestPermissionRationale` method (**Hidden API, but not blacklisted**), so as long as you can get `PackageManager` object, and finally use reflection to execute this method, so that memory leaks can be avoided.

+* Fortunately, Google did not include `PackageManager.shouldShowRequestPermissionRationale` in the reflection blacklist, otherwise there is no way to clean up this mess this time, or it can only be implemented by modifying the system source code, but this way I can only wait for Google to fix it in the subsequent Android version, but fortunately, after the `Android 12 L` version, this problem has been fixed, [ The specific submission record can be viewed here](https://cs.android.com/android/_/android/platform/frameworks/base/+/0d47a03bfa8f4ca54b883ff3c664cd4ea4a624d9:core/java/android/permission/PermissionUsageHelper.java;dlc=cec069482f80019c12f3c06c817d33fc5ad6151f), but for `Android 12` This is still a historical issue.

+* It is worth noting that XXPermissions is the first and only framework of its kind to fix this problem.
+In addition, I also provided a solution to Google's [AndroidX](https://github.com/androidx/androidx/pull/435) project for free.
+At present, Merge Request has been merged into the main branch.
+I believe that through this move, the memory leak problem of nearly 1 billion Android 12 devices around the world will be solved.

+#### Support for Code Error Detection

 * In the daily maintenance of the framework, many people have reported to me that there are bugs in the framework, but after investigation and positioning, it is found that 95% of the problems come from some irregular operations of the caller, which not only caused great harm to me At the same time, it also greatly wasted the time and energy of many friends, so I added a lot of review elements to the framework, in **debug mode**, **debug mode**, **debug mode**, once some operations do not conform to the specification, the framework will directly throw an exception to the caller, and correctly guide the caller to correct the error in the exception information, for example:

     * If the caller applies for permissions without passing in any permissions, the framework will throw an exception.